 As we’ve said earlier, there’s no VPN service that offers true anonymity, especially when it’s located in the United States or Britain.
 But if you just want to hide your online activity from your Internet service provider or enjoy geo-blocked content without restrictions, both IPVanish and ExpressVPN get the job done.

-Both services offer mobile applications, unlimited bandwidth, a money-back guarantee, 24/7 customer support, servers around the world, simultaneous connections on multiple devices, and promise not to keep any logs.
+Both services offer mobile applications, unlimited bandwidth, a money-back guarantee, 24/7 customer support, servers around the world, each allow 5 simultaneous connections on multiple devices, and promise not to keep any logs.
 In practice, both IPVanish and ExpressVPN offer everything one would expect a VPN service to offer.

 IPVanish’s mobile app is arguably less user-friendly than the ExpressVPN mobile app, but they both get the job done just fine, and we don’t expect anyone to obsess over the minor differences between them.